Lamyne/QoE-Dataset-VLC-Indicators-QoS/README.md

 The dataset is presented in different formats/files as follows:

-The content of the dataset can be uploaded with differnt formats.
+The content of the dataset can be uploaded with different formats.
 These formats are:

 - name.csv : Microsoft Excel 2013 file.

 - name.arff : Weka files (https://en.wikipedia.org/wiki/Weka_(machine_learning).

-- name.data : Open Document format (https://en.wikipedia.org/wiki/OpenDocument.
+- name.data : Open Document format (https://en.wikipedia.org/wiki/OpenDocument).

 Both files contain 29 QoE IFs and the Mean Opinion Scors (MOS)given by users.